 Desensitisation has long been recognized as an important component of therapy for children who stutter.
 In this 1-hour presentation, Elaine Kelman, MSc, Cert MRCSLT and Ali Berquez, MSc, Cert MRCSLT, of the Michael Palin Centre for Stammering in London explore the process of desensitisation and its potential benefits for parents and their children who stutter.
 The construct of desensitisation is defined and a description given of how traditionally it has been incorporated into therapy with adults and children who stutter.
 They discuss the rationale of desensitisation and the benefit of including parents of children who stutter of all ages in the therapy process.
 They present research evidence about the impact of a child’s stuttering on parents.
 The presentation focuses on clinical methods for desensitising parents of children who stutter using examples of activities conducted in group and individual therapy with parents at the Michael Palin Centre in London.

-In this presentation, in an effort to frame these claims more positively, Dr. Nan Bernstein Ratner, Ed.D., argues that there is both research and common-sense evidence that these claims are wrong.
-She also suggests that in the debate about best practices in fluency treatment, there is indeed a need to search out and integrate many sources of evidence that either support our approach to a case or suggest a need for reconsideration, adjustment or change.
+In this presentation, in an effort to frame these claims more positively, Nan Bernstein Ratner, Ed.D., argues that there is both research and common-sense evidence that these claims are wrong.
+She also suggests that in the debate about best practices in fluency treatment, there is indeed a need to search out and integrate many sources of evidence that either support our approach to a case or suggest a need for reconsideration, adjustment, or change.

-In this 2-hour, 55 minute video, renowned clinician Vivian Siskin, M.S., presents a multidimensional approach as a foundation to help children address thoughts and feelings that sometimes co-exist with stuttering.
+For many children who stutter, successfully managing communication involves more than just changing speech.
+In this 2-hour, 55 minute video, renowned clinician Vivian Siskin, M.S., CCC-SLP, of the University of Maryland, presents a multidimensional approach as a foundation to help children address thoughts and feelings that sometimes co-exist with stuttering.
 She offers concrete strategies to help children become more mindful about communication, to answer others' questions about what stuttering is and why they talk the way they do, and to recognize how feelings influence their behavior.

 In this one-hour video, Ellen M. Kelly, PhD, CCC-SLP, BCS-F, of Vanderbilt University Medical Center, discusses the healthy development of self-regulation (i.e., the ability to manage thoughts, feelings and behaviors) in the context of caregiver-child interactions and its positive impact on educational, emotional, physical, social, and communication outcomes.
 Kelly discusses how therapists can enhance intervention by helping parents understand the development of self-regulation, i.e. how children respond emotionally, cognitively, and behaviorally to their stuttering.
 She also uses case examples to illustrate recommendations for coaching parents in fostering self-regulation skills with their children who stutter.